 - Low-fat yogurt, cottage cheese, and eggs.
 These offer more protein, but they also provide calcium.

 You may find that your family members lose weight as your meals change to suit the requirements of your post-surgery needs.

 Finally, follow advice about alcohol consumption to the letter.
 Alcohol is not as easily processed by your body after your digestive system has been changed, and the result is that you get drunk much more quickly.
 You also can put your liver and other organs at risk because of your new low tolerance for alcohol.
 Many doctors ban all consumption entirely to prevent complications.

 Your doctor will likely encourage exercise after you have healed from your surgery.
 Many patients, however, are new to the world of actively working out, and they may not know where to begin.
 Excess weight may have prevented them from being able to safely exercise in the past.

 You should begin slowly.
 Walking is one of the best forms of introductory exercise.
 Start activity gradually, but eventually, you will want it to be routine.
 This doesn’t mean you have to run marathons or even join a local gym, but you should aim to get moderate exercise (riding a bike, swimming, or a brisk walk) as you are able to do so.

 Focus on improving your functional fitness as well.
 Functional fitness is about completing your daily tasks without pain or injury.
 For example, reaching to get a can down from a high shelf should be easy.
 Functional fitness exercises focus on resistance training, flexibility, breathing, and core strength.

 Not only will you see a marked improvement in your health, but the moderate activity will also help improve muscle strength and your ability to maintain your weight loss.

-For more information on how your lifestyle will need to change after bariatric weight reduction surgery, visit The Columbia Bariatric Surgery Clinic, or contact us to find the nearest bariatric clinic near you.
+For more information on how your lifestyle will need to change after bariatric weight reduction surgery, visit the Metabolic/Bariatric Center at St. Thomas Midtown, or contact us to find the nearest bariatric clinic near you.